LSeu-Open/AIEnhancedWork/README.md

 | [JetBrains AI](https://www.jetbrains.com/ai/) | JetBrains is working on integrating AI capabilities into their development tools. | Proprietary |Paid        |
 | [Replit AI](https://replit.com/ai)  | A coding assistant and tutorial platform developed by Replit, offering code suggestions and explanations. | Proprietary |Freemium |
 | [Tabnine](https://www.tabnine.com/)    | An AI-powered code completion tool that helps developers write code faster and more accurately. | Proprietary |Freemium |

-> [!IMPORTANT]
-> Concerned about **privacy issues** related to cloud based LLM tools or you want to **experiment with chatbots when coding** ?
-We've got you covered !
->
-> check out our **[tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/integrating-ai-models-into-ide.md)** to integrate Cloud-based AI providers like OpenAI, Anthropic, or Groq, or local model providers such as ollama, **directly into your coding environment**.
->
-> **Having trouble choosing a model ?** I'm here to help you make an informed decision.
-[This dedicated section](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/integrating-ai-models-into-ide.md#models-for-coding) provides a comprehensive overview of **the best open-source and Proprietary models** for coding, along with ***estimated performance metric.***

 <br>